Multiple Subtasks for Jira

 Please note: If the provided assignee cannot be found no assignee will be used.

-You can also assign the subtask to the current user:
+You can also assign the subtask to the current user or inherit the assignee from the parent issue:

 - This subtask is assigned to the logged in user